timschneeb/GalaxyBudsClient/README.md

 If you want to contribute your own code, you can simply submit a plain pull request explaining you changes.
 For larger and complex contributions it would be nice if you could open an issue (or message me via Telegram [@thepbone](https://t.me/thepbone)) before starting to work on it.

-## Roadmap

-Version 4.0 is planned to be released by the end of 2020 and introduces cross-platform support.
-This is the progress so far:

-- [x] Move to .NET Core 3.1
-- [x] Port user interface to AvaloniaUI.NET
-- [x] Linux: Implement native Bluetooth interface
-- [x] Cross-platform Bluetooth device selection dialog
-- [X] Windows: Implement native Bluetooth interface
-- [ ] Windows/Linux: Native tray icon support (libappindicator)
-- [ ] Linux: Solve NVIDIA incompatibility with libSkia

-You can check the [kanban board for milestone v4.0](https://github.com/ThePBone/GalaxyBudsClient/projects/3) for more details.

-Contributions regarding this roadmap are very appreciated.
-The new implementation is available on the [`avalonia-rewrite`](https://github.com/ThePBone/GalaxyBudsClient/tree/avalonia-rewrite) branch.

 ## Credits

 #### Contributors